Xomega-Net/Xomega.Docs/docs/tutorial/4-security/3-secure-service.md

 }
 ```

-Notice how we are using the `CurrentPrincipal` member of the service to determine permissions of the current user, and leverage the convenient methods that we added to the `SecurityManager` class earlier.
+Notice how we are using the `CurrentPrincipal` member of the service to determine the permissions of the current user, and leverage the convenient methods that we added to the `SecurityManager` class earlier.

 :::note
 Since the `ErrorType` enum is in the `Xomega.Framework` namespace, which was not used or declared in this generated file, we needed to declare it in the custom section for the namespaces at the top of the file to prevent it from being erased during regeneration.